“Excuse me. Are you from Pittsburgh?” the woman spoke gently.

 After a fruitful conversation, and when we finished our meal, Charles stood to leave for his son’s basketball game.
 That’s when the woman stood, took the half step needed to cross the aisle in the restaurant and spoke.

 “My daughter Erin goes to school outside Pittsburgh,” she informed us.
 We smiled at Erin who sat with her back to the wall.
+Erin smiled at us.
 It appeared she was returning to Pittsburgh.
 She had her suitcase with her.

 “We heard you praying,” the woman stated.
 “Erin has cancer.
 We were wondering.
 Would you pray with her?”